puntonim/botte-monorepo/README.md

 In this monorepo there are 2 categories of software:
 - 📚 `libs`: standalone Python libs that can be installed individually from the Git subdir.
   - `libs/*`: eg. `libs/botte-dynamodb-tasks`.
 Used only by projects/libs in this monorepo.
-Not versioned.
-  - `libs/public clients/*`: eg. `libs/public clients/botte-http-client.
-Meant to be
+  - `libs/public-clients/*`: eg. `libs/public-clients/botte-http-client`.
+Clients
-    used outside this repo.
-Versioned.
+     for Botte Backend interfaces, meant to be used outside this repo.
 - 💡 `projects`: only `projects/botte-be` for now.
 Deployed as (a set of) Lambdas.